shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-8-0.md

 ---
 title : Yield Analytics 8.0
-Description : In this page we tell you about a Version 8.0 of yield analytics.
+description : In this page we tell you about a Version 8.0 of yield analytics.
 The Availabilty Lookup Screen has been redesigned. ms.date : 10/28/2023 ms.custom : yield-analytics-ui
 ---